This post was sponsored, and paid for, by SunTrust. All opinions are my own.

 Already more than one million Americans have taken a stand against financial stress by joining the onUp Movement.
 Again, I’d like to invite you to join this movement with me but I’d also like for you to invite your family and friends to join up as well.
 April is Financial Literacy Month and there’s no better time to achieve financial confidence than now.
 Feeling good about your finances helps you to have confidence as a person.
 By saving my money at my first job, I was able to move into my first home sooner than any of my friends could.
 I bought a car and I was free of financial stress at a very early age.
 It was all due to the confidence I felt as a person.
 I was confident enough to take the steps I wanted to take to have my independence.
 I’m sure we all can think of a time when confidence helped us move forward.

 Without having confidence I wouldn’t have ever been able to get on an airplane.
 I have a crazy fear of heights.
 I didn’t let that stop me and because I had the confidence that everything would be okay, I’ve been able to travel to places I wouldn’t be able to via my car.
+I’ve even been hiking on some of the tallest mountains in the world.
 Lack of confidence can be crippling.
 It stops us from doing the things we want to from applying for the perfect job to buying a new home.
 The onUp movement can empower you to take control of your life and your financial confidence.

 The best advice I can offer you on how to boost your financial confidence is to plan ahead.
 Be prepared for unforeseen emergencies because as I’ve found out, they happen.
 Be organized when it comes to your finances because being organized help you know in advance what you can or can’t spend.
 When I want what I call a big ticket item, I save for it instead of putting it on a credit card.
 I keep my payments as low as I possibly can to help plan for financial emergencies.
 Credit cards are great to have for emergency situations but I don’t use them for everyday items I want but don’t necessarily need.
 Lastly, plan ahead for your retirement.
 I can’t stress this enough.
 If you have to hire a financial advisor to help you do this, it’s worth the investment in my opinion.